The San Diego Library’s Summer Reading Program 2026

 Sharing this post helps the mom behind you and helps my page grow!
 Please feel free to share this link with any other mom who might need it.

-Oh, I also send out a weekly email with theme park updates, my top picks for events (with discount codes!) coming to town for the month as well as tons of other activity suggestions for you to choose from.
-Basically, it will help you feel in the know for all the fun things happening in San Diego.
+Oh, I also send out a weekly newsletter with weekly events, theme park updates, and tons of other activity suggestions for you to choose from.
+Basically, it will help you feel in the know for all the fun things happening in San Diego!

 Planning all the activities for your family is a hard job, so let me help you!
-You can find info on signing up for that below.
+You can sign up for that here.

 Here are some more posts I think you might enjoy!